insideout10/wordlift-stanbol/README.md

 **Note**:

-* there might be issues according on which install of **boost** gets installed and its location.
+* there might be issues according on which version of **boost** gets installed and its location (open an issue, we'll try to help).
 * the `install-sh` file might not have the required permissions (change with `chmod 755 install-sh`)

 #### Freeling Java APIs